kyma-project/busola/docs/extensibility/resources.md

 ## translations sections

-This section can be provided as a single `translations` section that contains all available languages, formatted for i18next either as YAML or JSON, based on their paths.
+You can provide this section as a single `translations` section, that contains all available languages, formatted for i18next either as YAML or JSON, based on their paths.

 ### Predefined translation keys

 - **category** - the name of a category used for the left-hand menu.
-By default it is placed into a **Custom Resources** category.
+It is placed in a **Custom Resources** category by default.
 - **name** - title used in the navigation and on the list screen.
 It defaults to its resource kind.
 - **description** - a more in-depth description of the resource displayed on the list screen.
-It is only displayed if present.
+Only displayed if present.

 ### Example